ARMmbed/mbed-os-5-docs/docs/reference/api/usb/usb_component.md

 }
 ```

-The constructors mentioned so far use the default built-in USBPhy as the backend.
-To allow support for boards without a built-in USBPhy all USB components provide a second constructor which takes a USBPhy as one of its parameters.
-This can be used to pass in an off-chip USBPhy into any of the USB clases.
-This constructor does not connect or block so this must be done elsewhere.
+The constructors mentioned so far use the default built-in USBPhy as the back end.
+To allow support for boards without a built-in USBPhy, all USB components provide a second constructor, which takes a USBPhy as one of its parameters.
+You can use this to pass an off-chip USBPhy into any of the USB clases.
+This constructor does not connect or block, so you must do this elsewhere.

 An example of using the secondary constructor to explicitly pass in a USBPhy:

 ```
 #include "mbed.h"
 #include "USBKeyboard.h"